-The AFC Diploma Program in Transfusion Medicine is based at University of Toronto affliated hospitals, as well as Canadian Blood Services.
+The AFC Diploma Program in Transfusion Medicine is based at the University of Toronto affiliated hospitals, as well as Canadian Blood Services.

 Trainees with a background in Internal Medicine, Hematology, Pediatrics, Hematological Pathology, Anaesthesiology or General Pathology will develop the required skills and competencies to practice all aspects of Transfusion Medicine, including its foundations in the sciences and research

 - the diagnostic and therapeutic aspects of immunohematology, apheresis, histocompatibility, and related molecular biology and biotechnology

 - management of the medical laboratory and blood centre, including quality, safety and regulatory aspects